-Vote against or withhold from non-independent directors (Executive Directors and Non-Independent Non-Executive Directors per ISS' Categorization of Directors) when:
+Vote against1 or withhold from non-independent directors (Executive Directors and Non-Independent Non-Executive Directors per ISS' Classification of Directors) when:

-- > Independent directors comprise 50 percent or less of the board; - The non-independent director serves on the audit, compensation, or nominating committee; - > The company lacks an audit, compensation, or nominating committee so that the full board functions as that committee; or - > The company lacks a formal nominating committee, even if the board attests that the independent directors fulfill the functions of such a committee.
+- > Independent directors comprise 50 percent or less of the board; - > The non-independent director serves on the audit, compensation, or nominating committee; - > The company lacks an audit, compensation, or nominating committee so that the full board functions as that committee; or - > The company lacks a formal nominating committee, even if the board attests that the independent directors fulfill the functions of such a committee.

-&lt;sup>1 In general, companies with a plurality vote standard use "Withhold" as the contrary vote option in director elections; companies with a majority vote standard use "Against".
+1 In general, companies with a plurality vote standard use "Withhold" as the contrary vote option in director elections; companies with a majority vote standard use "Against".
 However, it will vary by company and the proxy must be checked to determine the valid contrary vote option for the particular company.

-ISS U.S. Categorization of Directors
+ISS Classification of Directors - U.S.